Gaius-Augustus/GALBA/README.md

 GALBA produces several important output files in the working directory.

 -   augustus.hints.gtf: Genes predicted by AUGUSTUS with hints from given extrinsic evidence.
-This file will be missing if GALBA was run with the option `--esmode`.

 -   augustus.ab_initio.gtf: Genes predicted by AUGUSTUS in *ab initio* mode in GTF-format.
 The file will always be present if AUGUSTUS has been run with the option `--esmode`.
 Otherwise, it will only be present if GALBA was run with the option `--AUGUSTUS_ab_initio`.

--   hintsfile.gff: The extrinsic evidence data extracted from RNAseq.bam and/or protein data.
+-   hintsfile.gff: The extrinsic evidence data extracted from protein data.

 AUGUSTUS output files may be present with the following name endings and formats: